Shira Kuperman-Segal: Activism

 Israeli Legislation: Kuperman cooperated with Israel's Ministry of Transportation on bettering the status of cancer patients and recognizing their unique needs.
 She solicited the support of former Israeli President Reuven Rivlin to support young cancer survivors.
 As part of her legislative efforts, Kuperman advocated a change in the manner in which the Israeli Government assists recovering cancer patients.
-She advocated for changes in the bureaucratic system in Israel, and raised the issue in Israeli legislator committees.
-She called to amend the Israeli "Sal Shikum" (a governmental support program) so that it would target young cancer patients, involve professional workshops, and further assist in the return of patients to the workforce.
-Her advocacy affected the legislation and the program she advocated for in turn became an integral part of the National Insurance Institute of Israel.Israel Mortgage Reform: Kuperman advocated for recognition of what she called the "enormous challenges" of young-adult cancer patients.
+She called to amend the Israeli "Sal Shikum" (a governmental support program) so that it would target young cancer patients, involve professional workshops, and further assist in the return of patients to the workforce, with cooperation from the National Insurance Institute of Israel.Israel Mortgage Reform: Kuperman advocated for recognition of what she called the "enormous challenges" of young-adult cancer patients.
 In Israel, 60% of young cancer survivors are not hired back to work.
 In addition, due to life insurance policies, young cancer survivors are not eligible for mortgage.
 Kuperman launched a national campaign to raise awareness and to change legislation.
-According to Kuperman, "those who recover are discriminated against by the state twice - they are no longer entitled to a disability allowance from the National Insurance Institution, nor are they eligable for a mortgage."
+According to Kuperman, "those who recover are discriminated against by the state twice - they are no longer entitled to a disability allowance from the National Insurance Institution, nor are they eligible for a mortgage."
 Kuperman demanded for the status-quo to be amended, stating that "those who won this battle [of cancer] are entitled to return to the arena of the living."
-She joined hands with Israeli Knesset member Karine Elharrar to amend the legislation existed at the time.
+She joined hands with Israeli Knesset member Karine Elharrar to amend the legislation that existed at the time.
 As a result, a new legislation was passed in the Israeli Knesset, forbidding refusal of mortgage to the disabled.Activism for cancer survivors: In 2021 Kuperman wrote for the Israeli Globes Magazine regarding the state of affairs of cancer patients.
 She lamented the current situation of patients being "illogical and harmful," and wrote that Israel "must act to change it".
-She called young cancer patients the "transparent population", moreso due to Covid-19.
+She called young cancer patients the "transparent population", moreso due to COVID-19.
 She called for equal rights for cancer survivors in the workforce.
 Kuperman criticized the current treatment of young cancer patients, who are treated along elderly patients, as "absurd", due to the fundamental difference between the groups, beginning from their social status, their mental and emotional needs, and their hormonal and biological systems.
 Kuperman urged change and recognition for cancer patients in the young-adult category.
-She called for "decision makers and the healthcare system to adapt to the new world and recognize them and their unique needs as a separate category."
-According to The Lancet, "Social networks can be a powerful tool for oncologists to learn from their patients about what truly matters to them.
-At the challenging point of transitioning to survivorship, social digital media can be a platform to buffer this transition."Creator of clinics: Kuperman established dedicated clinics in hospitals with large oncological centers for young adults.
+She called for "decision makers and the healthcare system to adapt to the new world and recognize them and their unique needs as a separate category."Creator of clinics: Kuperman established dedicated clinics in hospitals with large oncological centers for young adults.
 She worked with the Rambam Hospital in Haifa, to establish a clinic dedicated to young-adult cancer patients.